discourje/development/README.md

 Discourje is written in Clojure (v1.8.0) and is built as an abstraction layer on clojure.core.async.
 Discourje extends Core.async channels, put and take functions with validation logic to verify if the correct communication flow is followed.
-Communication is never blocking and order among messages, and on channels is preserved.
+Communication is blocking when desired (configure logging levels) and order among messages, and on channels is preserved.

 <b>Current supported functionality:</b>
 -